tapetums/TTBase/TTBase.English.md

 BOOL WINAPI TTBPlugin_ExecuteCommand(LPCTSTR PluginFilename, INT32 CmdID);
 ```
 　Executes commands from other plugins.
-　Specify PluginFilename as the relative path from TTBase.
+　Specify _PluginFilename_ as a relative path from TTBase.
 You can get the path by _TTBPlugin\_GetPluginInfo_ or _TTBPlugin\_GetAllPluginInfo_.
-　Return value is to be returned from the plugin that executs the command.
-If system could not find the plugin you specified, it returns FALSE.
+　The return value is to be returned from the plugin that executes the command.
+If the system could not find the plugin you specified, it returns FALSE.

 ---